-For the most part, 2020 was not a safe year to travel which also meant there were few opportunities to unplug, get away and reset.
-However, as more people are getting vaccinated and we are all safely learning to reintegrate back into social settings, we’re optimistic that the end of the pandemic is on the horizon and that we will all get to travel around the world together again.
+International travel has made a triumphant return in 2022.
+As more people are getting vaccinated and we are all safely learning to reintegrate back into social settings, we’re optimistic that the end of the pandemic is on the horizon and that we will all get to travel around the world together again.

-At FTLO we understand the value and benefit of travel when it comes to wellness and mental health.
+At FTLO we understand the value and benefit of travel for mental wellness.
 As we resume our trips to countries that are safely opening their borders, we’re taking a moment to reflect on the importance of travel as a tool for aiding mental health and wellness.

-We don’t have all the answers and we aren’t mental health experts, but we do know a thing or two about how transformational travel can be and how useful of a tool it will be to regaining a sense of independence, freedom and reawakening after a long pandemic.
+We don’t have all the answers and we aren’t mental health experts, but we do know a thing or two about how transformational travel can be and how useful of a tool for mental health travel can be.
+We know how it can help with regaining a sense of independence, freedom, and reawakening after a long pandemic.